tunny17/Tunny17/README.md

-- Hi there 👋, I'm Tunji
+- Hi there 👋, I'm Adetunji Adeyemi
 - A Frontend Developer (React Js) working from Nigeria, Africa
-- A year and a month experience as a Frontend Developer
+- A year and a month experience as a Frontend Developer (https://tunny.netlify.app/)
 - I am currently praciticing my react skills in order to sharpen it before i move to redux
 - I'm looking to collaborate with designers to hardcode their designs and also with developers to build projects that solve real life problems or improve existing ideas
 - I am also lookng for help with understanding redux